 - You step on the scale in the morning and look down at the number.
 It’s higher than last week, and your mood immediately sinks.
 You think, “No sugar or carbs today.”
 You try to muster up the enthusiasm but can’t find it in you.

 - You find yourself routinely overeating or getting up to search for more food after a meal, and are unsure why.
 "Why can't I stop eating?
 What am I really searching for?"
 You want to better understand why you keep reaching for food.

 - You don’t know much about nutrition and are interested in feeling healthier, but going on a diet has zero appeal.
 “How can I eat healthy without feeling like I’m eating plain chicken breast and broccoli all day?”

 Intuitive eating is for everyone, dieters and non-dieters alike.
 We are born eating intuitively.
 Somewhere along the way, we get disconnected with our innate hunger and fullness cues as we absorb mixed messages from authority figures, the media, and society.
-What results are confusion, anxiety and a general apprehension about what you should and shouldn’t eat.
-But this can all be undone and you can learn to eat flexibly without guilt and shame.
+What results are confusion, anxiety and general apprehension about what you should and shouldn’t eat.
+This can all be undone and you can learn to eat flexibly without guilt and shame.

 An intuitive eating coach can help